 1. Gold Coast

-Gold Coast Overview
+Location of Florida’s Gold Coast

-More often called “South Florida,” “Greater Miami,” “Miami Area,” or just “Miami,” this very urban region of Florida is known for its fancy and invigorated lifestyle: the name comes from the “glittering lifestyle” in the area.
+More often called “South Florida,” “Greater Miami,” “Miami area,” or just “Miami,” this very urban region of Florida is known for its fancy and invigorated lifestyle: the name comes from the “glittering lifestyle” in the area.

-This region feels very tropical and exciting with golden-sand beaches and nightclubs where the party doesn’t stop.
+This region feels very tropical and exciting, with golden-sand beaches and nightclubs where the party doesn’t stop.
 South Beach’s reputation precedes it.

 All that glamour and attractions come with a price, though.
 It’s no secret that the Gold Coast is the most expensive region of Florida.

-Main Cities On The Gold Coast
+Main cities on Florida’s Gold Coast

 Miami, Miami Beach, Fort Lauderdale, Hollywood, West Palm Beach